Greville, Charles Francis (17491809), mineralogist and horticulturist

 All rights reserved

 Greville, Charles Francis (17491809), mineralogist and horticulturist, was born, probably at Warwick Castle, on 12 May 1749, the second son of Francis, eighth Baron Brooke and first earl of Warwick (17191773) and his wife, Elizabeth (1720/211800), daughter of Lord Archibald Hamilton.
+His elder brother was and a noted art collector.
 He was educated at Harrow School and Edinburgh University (although he seems not to have graduated), and was elected a fellow of the Royal Society in 1772.
 Later vice-president of the society, he contributed two papers to its Philosophical Transactions.
 He was MP for Warwick in 177490.
 On the Board of Trade from 1774 to 1780, he left to become a lord of the Admiralty.
 From 1794 to his death he was vice-chamberlain of the royal household.

 Greville is most commonly remembered for his involvement with Emma Lyon (17651815) [see ], later the wife of his uncle and subsequently the mistress of Horatio Nelson.
 They lived in Paddington Green, Middlesex, where Greville also indulged his passion for collecting minerals, plants, and works of art.
 Emma was his mistress for four years until, anxious to find a wealthy bride (a search which ultimately ended in failure), he sent her in 1786 to stay with his widowed uncle, then ambassador to Naples.
 At this time Greville was managing his uncle's Welsh estate in his absence, laying the foundation for Milford Haven's future development as a port.